benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/deploying.md

+---
+title: Deploying to Production
+description: Deploy PocketPages to pockethost.io with manual or GitHub Actions workflows, or self-host on Fly.io.
+Includes deployment scripts, environment setup, and configuration steps.
+---

 # Deploying to Production

 PocketPages is easy to deploy.
 If you follow the [recommended project structure](/docs/structure), everything in `/pb_*` can be deployed.